SelimChraibi/DistributedObjects.jl/README.md

 # note that by default pids=workers()
 🪴 = DistributedObject((pid)->Plant(args[pid]...); pids=[1, 2, 4]);
 ```
-Here we initialise an empty `DistributedObject`
+Here we initialize an empty `DistributedObject`

 ```julia
 🌱 = DistributedObject{Plant}() # make sure to specify the type of the objects it'll receive